 Under NRS 11.190, Nevada’s statute of limitations to bring a slip-and-fall lawsuit is generally two (2) years from the date of the injury.
-So if a person falls and is injured on January 1, 2021, that person has until January 1, 2023, to file suit.
+So, for example, if you fell and got injured on January 1, 2023, then you must file your lawsuit no later than January 1, 2025.1

-Victims who wait too long to file their lawsuit will get their claim dismissed for being too stale.
-The purpose of this time limit is to encourage victims to sue quickly before evidence disappears and memories fade.
+If you wait too long to file your lawsuit, you will get your claim dismissed for being too stale.
+The purpose of this time limit is to encourage you to sue quickly before evidence disappears and memories fade.

 How do you win a slip and fall case in Nevada?

-Most slip-and-fall lawsuits involve the plaintiff (victim) suing the property owner (defendant) for negligence on premises liability grounds.
-To prevail in these lawsuits, the plaintiff would have to prove the following elements by a preponderance of the evidence:
+Most slip-and-fall lawsuits involve the you (plaintiff) suing the property owner (defendant) for negligence on premises liability grounds.
+To prevail in these lawsuits, you would have to prove the following elements by a preponderance of the evidence:

 The defendant owns the premises or is in control of the place where the fall occurred;

 You were on the premises with the defendant’s consent;